ademcifci/Plex-Live-Scan/README.md

 > **`:ro`** mounts each folder read-only.
 The agent never writes to your media.

 > **No watch paths in config.yaml:** You don't need to list your media folders in `config.yaml`.
 The agent automatically discovers which folders to watch by reading its own volume mounts from `/proc/mounts`.
-Any folder you add to the `volumes` list will be watched.
+Any folder you add to the `volumes` list will be watched — restart the container after making changes.

+> **`restart: unless-stopped`** means the agent starts automatically on NAS boot and restarts itself if it crashes.

 ### 5. Start the container